prakhar1989/docker-curriculum/tutorial/src/index.md

 > So really at this point, that's what Docker is about: running processes.
 Now Docker offers a quite rich API to run the processes: shared volumes (directories) between containers (i.e. running images), forward port from the host to the container, display logs, and so on.
 But that's it: Docker as of now, remains at the process level.

-> While it provides options to orchestrate multiple containers to create a single "app", it doesn't address the managemement of such group of containers as a single entity.
+> While it provides options to orchestrate multiple containers to create a single "app", it doesn't address the management of such group of containers as a single entity.
 > And that's where tools such as Fig come in: talking about a group of containers as a single entity.
 Think "run an app" (i.e. "run an orchestrated cluster of containers") instead of "run a container".

 It turns out that a lot of people using docker agree with this sentiment.
 Slowly and steadily as Fig became popular, Docker Inc. took notice, acquired the company and re-branded Fig as Docker Compose.